This article largely follows the perspective of The Burkean’s Culture Editor; Peter Caddle.

 After that, there was a token black muslim women Naima Omar, who just went on about Racism a bit more.
 Groundbreaking I know.
 She also had a penchant for cringeworthy chants, “there are many many more of us than you,” seemingly being her favorite.

 The most interesting of the panel was Eileen Flynn, a traveller woman who is looking to try and reconcile her people with the rest of the population.
 The way she does this is by trying to evoke empathy for the poor discriminated against travelling community.
-Such a tactic has traditionally had little effect on those who live near areas with large traveller populations.
+Though admirable, such a tactic has traditionally had little effect on those who live near areas with large traveller populations.

 Lastly, there was Memet Uludag, one of the more hardline speakers.
 He spoke of sweeping right wingers off the streets “like we did to pegida.”
 I got more of the ‘potential domestic terrorist’ vibe than civil activist – and that’s before he mentioned finding a ‘permanent solution’ to the ‘racist problem.’